richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 ## Storing results

 Sometimes it is appropriate to capture the results of a function or calculation to be re-used or output elsewhere.
-The library allows for the use of the <code>&lt;var &gt;</code> element within a template.
+The library allows for the use of the <code>&lt;var &gt;</code> element within a template to capture calculated values during processing.
 See the <a href='../learning/templates/variables.html' >Variables article</a> for more information

 ## Binary operators